 Think You're Throwing Like a Pro?
 These Sneaky Flaws Could Be Sabotaging Your Game (and How to Fix Them Fast)

 Mastering the quarterback position is a symphony of skill, where cognition, perception, and action flawlessly harmonize to produce velocity, accuracy, and ultimately, victory.
 But even the most seasoned signal-callers can fall prey to subtle flaws in their biomechanics, flaws that resurface, sabotaging both performance and longevity.
-Let's peel back the layers and unveil the five of our most commonly seen of these biomechanical deficiencies, along with potent cues to conquer them, paving the way for a smoother, more potent passing game.
+Let's peel back the layers and unveil five of our most commonly seen of these biomechanical deficiencies, along with potent cues to conquer them, paving the way for a smoother, more potent passing game.

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist below or check out kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, make sure to subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.

 Flaw #1:

-Creating early extension of the back leg by pushing off, instead of staying grounded and rotating the pelvis.
+Create early extension of the back leg by pushing off, instead of staying grounded and rotating the pelvis.

 Why: Usually, the athlete is seeking power and an initial load into a flexed back leg promotes the idea that pushing off or pushing to the target will “use their legs more”.

 Importance: Efficiency of force generation comes from pelvic and torso ROTATIONAL power.
-Early linear pushing prevents or reduces total coil and un-coil power generation from the hips.
+Early linear pushing prevents or reduces total coil and uncoil power generation from the hips.

 (Possible) Corrective Cue: Rotate your back hip to your target, don't push off your back foot